Ris-git/Ris-git/README.md

 I'm a CS student who got here by wanting to understand *why* things work, not just that they do.
 The stack I work with spans backend systems, DevOps, and cloud infrastructure.
 Off-screen: I think about psychology, watch a lot of film, and have opinions about things that have no business intersecting with software engineering — until they do.

-Currently finishing my degree, interning as an SRE at Broadridge Financial, and working on a few things I genuinely care about.
+Currently finishing my degree, interning as an android developer , and working on a few things I genuinely care about.

 ---

 ### right now

-- 🔧 SRE intern at **Broadridge Financial Solutions**
+- 🔧 working as an Android intern
 - 🛠 building **Serenity** — a mental health platform where students' data actually stays private
 - 📖 somewhere between a distributed systems textbook and something entirely unrelated